Corfu island | Hotels | Apartments | Villas | Car hire | Corfu videos | Weather | Corfu holidays | Properties | Cheap flights | Romantic Things to do

 Agios Georgios South-west: Like its northern namesake, this Agios Georgios has been tacked on to a long stretch of sandy beach, part of the almost continuous 12km strand that fringes the southwest shoreline of Corfu.
 Linear development has left the resort without much heart, but location is what matters.
 Numerous watersports are available and several good tavernas overlook the sand.

 The beach is narrow, but you can find uncrowded space if you walk some distance along the open coast in either direction.
-Inland is the village of Argyrades (Argirades), worth visiting for its friendly, down-to-earth atmosphere, its Venetian architecture and its shops and cafes.
+Inland is the village of Argirades (Argirades), worth visiting for its friendly, down-to-earth atmosphere, its Venetian architecture and its shops and cafes.

 Agios Gordios beach: An attractive west-coast resort at the foot of spectacular pine-covered coastal hills where the beach is framed by big headlands to north and south.
 At the beach's northern end are Plitiri Point and the rocky heights of Aerostato, known at one time as